-Partners Jennifer L. Russell and Stephen W. Moore and Associate Mark S. Levine had a very successful defense verdict in a case involving a three vehicle rear-end accident that occurred on the 105 freeway.
+Partners Jennifer L. Russell and Stephen W. Moore and Senior Counsel Mark S. Levine had a very successful defense verdict in a case involving a three vehicle rear-end accident that occurred on the 105 freeway.

 Facts: Our client admitted to rear-ending plaintiff’s vehicle and pushing the vehicle forward into a third vehicle.
 Damage to plaintiff’s vehicle was over $11,000.
 The 40-year old plaintiff was transported from the scene by ambulance and taken to the hospital for complaints to her head, chest, neck and back.
 Plaintiff underwent treatment including physical therapy, 3 epidural injections and nerve blocks and eventually underwent neck surgery consisting of an anterior interbody cervical fusion and decompression.

 Damages: Plaintiff alleged medical specials over $180,000 along with loss of earnings, future earning capacity and continuing pain and suffering.
 Just prior to trial the defense team was able to negotiate with plaintiff to lower the accepted medical specials to $110,000 and after defendant’s motions the plaintiff agreed to withdraw the loss of earnings and earning capacity claim.